QMTesting/qmtesting.github.io/_posts/2025-05-17-Functional_Testing_Fundamentals.md

 - Job Role: QA Engineers, Software Testers, or Automation Test Engineers
 - Example: Re-running test cases on a web application after a new feature is added to ensure no existing functionality is broken.

+To keep your software resilient and release-ready, mastering regression testing is a must—check out my breakdown on [Regression Testing: Knowing the Fundamentals in the STLC](https://qmstesting.com/regression-testing-fundamentals/).

 ## Positive and Negative Functional Testing Approaches

 Positive and negative testing are two fundamental approaches used in functional testing to ensure the robustness and reliability of software applications.